Child Tax Credit: Millions of parents could soon get up to $3,600 per child

 "It's a big deal," said David Wessel, director of The Hutchins Center on Fiscal and Monetary Policy at The Brookings Institution.
 "It's one of the most significant steps we've taken to lift children out of poverty.
 In many other countries, the government subsidizes families with children because they are the ultimate investment in the future."

-The House is poised to take up the $1.9 trillion coronavirus relief package passed by the Senate.
+The House on Thursday approved the $1.9 trillion coronavirus relief package passed by the Senate.
 The aid measure could receive President Joe Biden's signature in the coming days.

 Wealthy countries such as Sweden and Ireland provide "child allowances" — direct payments to families to help with the cost of raising children.
 With the overhaul of the CTC, the U.S. will be joining those countries — albeit temporarily — in providing direct aid on a recurring basis to families with children.